Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Proposed Method

 \subsection{Background and Heuristics for Subsampling}

-In this section, we briefly review the regularized M-estimation approach proposed by \cite{feng2022nonregular} for estimating $\btheta^*$ in (\ref{objective}) and use this to explain the heuristics for the subsampling method.
+In this section, we briefly review the regularized M-estimation approach proposed by \cite{feng2022nonregular} for estimating $\btheta^*$ in (\ref{objective}) and use it to motivate our subsampling strategy.
 For now, assume that we observe $n$ i.i.d copies of $(X,\bZ, Y)$.
 Recall that the risk function $R(\btheta)$ is defined in (\ref{objective}).
-While $R(\btheta)$ is typically a smooth function of the parameter $\btheta$, the empirical version $R_n(\btheta)=\frac{1}{n}\sum_{i=1}^n \gamma(Y_i) L_{01}\{Y_i(X_i-\btheta^T\bZ_i)\}$ is non-smooth, which makes the minimization of $R_n(\btheta)$ intractable, especially when the dimension of $\btheta$ is large, and also leads to nonstandard theoretical properties, such as the cubic root rate of convergence \citep{kim1990cube}.
+While $R(\btheta)$ is typically a smooth function of the parameter $\btheta$, the empirical version $R_n(\btheta)=\frac{1}{n}\sum_{i=1}^n \gamma(Y_i) L_{01}\{Y_i(X_i-\btheta^T\bZ_i)\}$ is non-smooth.
+Minimizing $R_n(\btheta)$ is computationally intractable when $d$ is large and yields the cube root asymptotics \citep{kim1990cube}.

 To address these challenges, \cite{feng2022nonregular} proposed to approximate the 0-1 loss by the following smoothed surrogate loss

 where $K(t)$ is a proper kernel function defined in Assumption \ref{asp1}, and $\delta>0$ is a bandwidth parameter.
 As the bandwidth $\delta\rightarrow 0$, we have $L_\delta(u)\rightarrow L_{01}(u)$ for any $u\neq 0$.
 Thus, it is intuitive to estimate $\btheta^*$ by the minimizer of the regularized smoothed empirical risk, $\hat\btheta_{iid}=\argmin \{R^n_{\delta,iid}(\btheta)+\lambda\|\btheta\|_1\}$, where